 You can, of course, trust the homeowner and believe that the roof is in good condition.
 However, you are putting yourself at risk of a saggy roof that will fall on you and damage the whole house, resulting in huge expenses.
 Yes, this is the worst-case scenario, but it can indeed happen and you can spare yourself that trouble with a roof certification.

-So, what is roof certification?
+So, what is a roof inspection?

 After a careful examination, the roof inspector will give you information about the following: